 Roland S. Roemer, Founder, Academy Director, Weapons Program Lead Teacher

-Roland founded CAMA in 1988 and has been teaching since 1967.
+Roland founded CAMA in 1988 and has been teaching since 1967, including 14 years of public school teaching experience at the grade school and high school levels.
 He has obtained advanced degrees and teacher accreditation in eight martial arts systems.
 Additionally, he holds a Master of Arts degree in Education.

 Advice to students: Being a martial artist is equally about traits such as emotional resilience, mental toughness, and a passion for constant learning, as it is about physical prowess.
 If you conduct yourself as a warrior and a scholar, the world will provide you with everything you need, and probably everything you desire.
 Ultimately they are the same thing.